vortext/esther/README.md

 export PATH=$JAVA_HOME/bin/:$PATH
 ```

 Alternatively, one can use [sdkman.io](https://sdkman.io/) by using `sdk install java 21-graal`.
+It may or may not work on different JDK's, I haven't tried.
+It might work.

 ### Native dependencies
 `libsodium` needs to be installed for the security related features. [sqlite](https://www.sqlite.org/index.html) also needs to be installed.

 `llama.cpp` needs to be compiled.
 Best method is to navigate to the native/llama.cpp folder which contains a friendly fork of the upstream and follow the instructions.
-E.g
+For example:

 ```shell
 cd native/llama.cpp